eth-brownie/brownie/docs/api-project.rst

     * ``project_path``: Path to the project.
 If ``None``, attempts to find one using ``check_for_project('.')``.
     * ``name``: Name to assign to the project.
 If None, the name is generated from the name of the project folder.

     Returns a :func:`Project <brownie.project.main.Project>` object.
-The same object is also available from within the ``project`` module namespce.
+The same object is also available from within the ``project`` module namespace.

     .. code-block:: python